MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/nf-dxgi-idxgifactory-makewindowassociation.md

 Applications that want to handle mode changes or Alt+Enter themselves should call <b>MakeWindowAssociation</b> with the DXGI_MWA_NO_WINDOW_CHANGES flag after swap chain creation.
 The <i>WindowHandle</i> argument, if non-<b>NULL</b>, specifies that the application message queues will not be handled by the DXGI runtime for all swap chains of a particular target <a href="/windows/desktop/WinProg/windows-data-types">HWND</a>.
 Calling <b>MakeWindowAssociation</b> with the DXGI_MWA_NO_WINDOW_CHANGES flag after swapchain creation ensures that DXGI will not interfere with application's handling of window mode changes or Alt+Enter.

-If you pass a target HWND to **MakeWindowAssociation** (that is, *WindowHandle* is non-NULL), then you must call the method on the factory object associated with the target HWND's swap chain(s).
+You must call the **MakeWindowAssociation** method on the factory object associated with the target HWND swap chain(s).
 You can guarantee that by calling the [IDXGIObject::GetParent](/windows/win32/api/dxgi/nf-dxgi-idxgiobject-getparent) method on the swap chain(s) to locate the factory.
-Here's an example.
+Here's a code example of doing that.

 ```cppwinrt
 void MakeWindowAssociationWithLocatedFactory(